Alesia-Abaeva/i-love-anime-reactRS/README.md

 # react-rs

-[RS films](http://rs-films22q3.ru/) is a free online cinema app with lots of features.
-This project was created as a final task (RS Clone) on RS School course.

 [React-rs](https://react-component-countries.netlify.app/#/)is an application for studying flags of different countries Here are all the flags of the world This project was created as a task for the [RS School React course](https://rs.school/react/).

 ## Key features